What Is ISO 27001?

 Frequently Asked Questions (FAQ)

 ISO 27001 centers on the organization-wide design and implementation of an ISMS; SOC 2 provides a comprehensive security framework to achieve this.
 SOC 2 compliance requires an organization to prove it has implemented a series of essential security controls to protect information.
-In other words, ISO 27001 takes an organization through a comprehensive development and implementation of an ISMS, but SOC 2 focuses on a narrower audit of security controls.
+In other words, ISO 27001 takes an organization through a comprehensive development and implementation of an ISMS, including an internal audit, but SOC 2 focuses on a narrower audit of security controls.

 Although it is sometimes referred to as ISO 27001, the official abbreviation for the international standard on requirements for information security management is ISO/IEC 27001.
 That is because it has been jointly published by the ISO and the International Electrotechnical Commission (IEC).
 The number indicates that it was published under the responsibility of Subcommittee 27 (on Information Security, Cybersecurity and Privacy Protection) of ISO’s and IEC’s Joint Technical Committee on Information Technology (ISO/IEC JTC 1).

-Certification to ISO/IEC 27001 is one way to demonstrate that your organization is committed and able to manage information securely and safely.
-Holding a certificate issued by an accreditation body may bring an additional layer of confidence, as an accreditation body has provided independent confirmation of the certification body’s competence.
+Certification to ISO/IEC 27001 is one way to demonstrate to interested parties that your organization is committed and able to manage information securely and safely.
+Holding a certificate issued by an accredited certification body may bring an additional layer of confidence, as an accreditation body has provided independent confirmation of the certification body’s competence.
 If you wish to use a logo to demonstrate certification, contact the certification body that issued the certificate.
-As in other contexts, standards should always be referred to with their full reference, for example “certified to ISO/IEC 27001:2022” (not just “certified to ISO 27001”).
+As in other contexts, standards should always be referred to with their full reference, for example “certified to ISO/IEC 27001:2022” (not just “ISO 27001 certified”).

 Why customers choose Akamai